Bethala2002/Bethala2002/README.md

 - 👋 Hi, I’m @Bethala2002
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development frontend and backend
 - 🌱 I’m currently learning python html css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sonuadithya7@gmail.com